 The peptide bond is usually portrayed as a single bond between the carbonyl carbon and the amide nitrogen.
-Normally, this should allow free rotation about than bond.
+Normally, this should allow free rotation about the bond.
 However, notice that the nitrogen has a lone pair of electrons, which are adjacent to a carbon-oxygen bond.
 Therefore, a reasonable resonance structure can be draw with a double bond linking the carbon and nitrogen, and which result in a negative charge on the oxygen and a positive charge on the nitrogen.

 The resonance structure prevents rotation around the peptide bond.
 The real structure of course is a weighted hybrid of these two structures.
 Therefore, the question is how significant is the resonance structure in depicting the true electron distribution.
 It is know that the peptide bond has approximately 40% double-bond character and therefore it is rigid.